 Each spring, graduate students are required to submit an annual report on their progress to the faculty.
+As part of the report, students must indicate which Graduate Handbook edition year they are following (either the year they entered or a subsequent edition).
+Students are only allowed to switch Handbook years one time.
 Faculty advisors and chairs are responsible for completing the Advisor Report and Chair's report, respectively, which provides the faculty member's written assessment of the student's progress in the graduate program.